 What Are The Five Types of Alcoholics?

 1) Young Adult Sub-types are the largest sub-type of alcoholics.
 Alcoholics by age twenty-four, they rarely seek treatment for alcoholism.
-They do drink less frequently than other types of alcoholics but engage in binge-drinking when they do drink.
+They do drink less frequently than other types of alcoholics, but engage in binge-drinking when they do drink.

-2)Young Antisocial Sub-types are twenty-six years old on average, often smoke cigarettes and pot but tend to become alcoholics by age eighteen.
+2)Young Antisocial Sub-type are twenty-six years old on average, often smoke cigarettes and pot but tend to become alcoholics by age eighteen.
 This sub-type doesn’t overlap with Young Adult alcoholics.
 Over half of them have antisocial personality disorder.

 5) Chronic Severe Sub-type is the rarest type.
 Mostly includes divorced men who frequently use illicit drugs.